Bloch groups, algebraic K-theory, units, and Nahm's Conjecture: Introduction

 The comparison of the maps $c_\z$ and $R_\z$ is done via reduction to the case of finite fields.
 This reduction is discussed in Section~\ref{sec.ff}, and the proof of Theorem~\ref{thm.cR} is given in Section~\ref{sec.cRcompare}.

 In Section~\ref{sec.K2F}, we discuss the connection of our map $R_\z$ with Tate's results on $K_2(\calO_F)$.

-The units produced by our map $R_\z$ have also appeared in two related contexts, namely in the Quantum Modularity Conjecture concerning the asymptotics of the Kashaev invariant at roots of unity, and in the asymptotics of Nahm sums at roots of unity.
-In Section~\ref{sec.qt}, we give examples of the units produced by our map $R_\z$ and compare them with those that appear in the Quantum Modularity Conjecture.
-In Section~\ref{sec.nahm}, we state the connection of our map $R_\z$ with the radial asymptotics of Nahm sums at roots of unity and give two applications: a proof equation~\eqref{CompRz} (as a consequence of a special modular Nahm sum, the Andrews-Gordon identity), and a proof of Theorem~\ref{thm.half.nahm}.
+In Section~\ref{sec.nahm}, we state the connection of our map $R_\z$ with the radial asymptotics of Nahm sums at roots of unity and give two applications: a proof of Equation~\eqref{CompRz} (as a consequence of a special modular Nahm sum, the Andrews-Gordon identity), and a proof of Theorem~\ref{thm.half.nahm}.

-{\bf Remark.} During the writing of this paper, we learned that Gangl and Kontsevich in unpublished work also proposed the map~$P_{\z}$ as an explicit realization of the Chern class map.
+\begin{remark} During the writing of this paper, we learned that Gangl and Kontsevich in unpublished work also proposed the map~$P_{\z}$ as an explicit realization of the Chern class map.
 Although they did not check in general that the image of~$P_{\z}$ could be lifted to a suitable element~$R_{\z} \in (F^{\times}_{\nn}/F^{\times \nn}_{\nn})^{\chi\i}$, they did propose an alternate proof of the~$5$-term identity using cyclic algebras.
-Goncharov also informs us that he was aware many years ago that the function~$P_{\z}$ should be an explicit realization of the Chern class map.
+Goncharov also informs us that he was aware many years ago that the function~$P_{\z}$ should be an explicit realization of the Chern class map. \end{remark}